Claim History

 Level of Rejection

-The claim flow path consists of several stages.
+The claim flow follows several stages:

 Support Ticket